-As destination officials look towards reopening venues following lockdowns or restrictions on gatherings due to the COVID-19 pandemic, several have launched national certification programs to reassure visitors and groups that they have enhanced their virus-prevention measures.
+Updated July 7, 2020.
+As country and city officials look toward reopening venues following coronavirus lockdowns, several have launched certification programs to reassure visitors and groups that virus-prevention measures have been implemented in their destinations.

 How to Come Back After a Crisis